10 Beautiful Places to Visit in Northern Spain - A Local’s Favorites

 The Cathedral of Oviedo.
 Photo: Simon Burchell, CC BY-SA 4.0, via Wikimedia Commons

-This is a region where everywhere you look, you’ll see green.
+Oviedo is located smack in the middle of the beautiful and wild Asturias region.
+This is a land where everywhere you look, you’ll see green.
 Where cider, beans, and bagpipes are an essential part of the culture.
-Where one city stands out far above the rest: Oviedo.

-Oviedo, Asturias’ capital city, which sits 30 kilometers inland from the coast, is one of the most-walkable cities of Spain.
+Oviedo, the regions’ capital city, sits sits 30 kilometers inland from the coast and is one of the most-walkable cities of Spain.
 This city was made for pedestrians and is entirely unfit for cars - just the way I like it!

 In the old town, there are hidden beauties around every corner, and simply wandering around and admiring this beautiful city is a delight.
 Woody Allen, the famous director, fell in love with Oviedo many years ago on a visit here, and once you see the city you will understand why.